Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

-Now, in order to express the power imported by any region in terms of electric frequency $\Delta f(t)$ rather than phase angle $\Delta\delta(t)$, it's important to understand the relation between these two magnitudes: Where $\delta$ is assumed to be expressed in radians and $\Delta f$ in Hz. $\theta_m$ is the absolute angle of the synchronous generator, not referred to the rotating reference as $\delta$ is; $\omega_s$ is the synchronous rotational speed of the generators (equivalent to the 50Hz electrical frequency).
+Now, in order to express the power imported by any region in terms of electric frequency $\Delta f(t)$ rather than phase angle $\Delta\delta(t)$, the relation between these two magnitudes is given by:

+Where $\delta$ is assumed to be expressed in radians and $\Delta f$ in Hz. $\theta_m$ is the absolute angle of the synchronous generator, not referred to the rotating reference as $\delta$ is; $\omega_s$ is the synchronous rotational speed of the generators (equivalent to the 50Hz electrical frequency).
+Note that this relationship still holds when considering phase-angle deviations from steady state, $\Delta\delta(t)$: